 This program works with resettled refugees in Douglas County/Omaha metro area to link them with health care providers and preventive health services.
 Refugees continue to be resettled in Omaha every year, and they face many health care needs as they make the transition from their home countries to the United States.
 Students engaged in this project will have a unique opportunity to mentor and link refugees with the health care services that they need.

-The DCDC’s mission is to contribute to public safety by safely and effectively controlling inmates, managing offenders in the community, and offering programs which prepare inmates to successfully re-enter society.
+The Douglas County Department of Correction’s mission is to contribute to public safety by safely and effectively controlling inmates, managing offenders in the community, and offering programs which prepare inmates to successfully re-enter society.
 In this Service Learning project students interact with inmates to deliver STD education, testing, and treatment.
 Students are exposed to the magnitude of the STD problem in the Omaha Metro and develop strategies for intervention.

 Developed in 2008, Decreasing the Donor Deficit aims to raise awareness of cancer treatment by bone marrow transplantation and to recruit new donors.